 Digitising GP records frees up space, reduces costs, improves security and gives doctors instant access to patient information.
 Digitisation has not been completed at this scale, so NHS England is looking to issue guidance to help practices get the best results.

-NHS Birmingham and Solihull Clinical Commissioning Group was one of the CCGs asked to help develop this guidance, with funding made available to support the project.
+The Birmingham and Solihull Integrated Care Board was one of the CCGs asked to help develop this guidance, with funding made available to support the project.

 Mariam Iqbal, the CCG’s Digital Transformation Manager and lead on this project, said: